feldera/dist-design/README.md

 that includes fault tolerance of its own.
 FoundationDB is a good candidate.

+## Triggering DBSP steps

+DBSP steps work on batches of input data.
+The workers must agree when to trigger a step.
+Two approaches come to mind:

+* **Centralized trigger**, in which a coordinator tells each host to trigger a step and how much data to include in the step.
+To trigger a step, the coordinator produces an event to each partition in `input-step`, and each host consumes the partitions for its own workers.

+  With this approach, it is conceptually simple to trigger a step based on properties that span all the workers, such as "`input[0]` received at least 1000 events total across all its partitions".

+  This approach does not seem well suited for Kafka, because Kafka does not appear to support monitoring a partition for new data without reading the data from that partition.
+Thus, a coordinator that wanted to evaluate a property like the one above would have to consume all of the data from all of partitions in `input[0]`, which would be a bottleneck.
+(Kafka would allow a coordinator to periodically poll all the partitions for new data without consuming it, so this could

+* **Distributed trigger**, in which each host waits until it is independently ready to trigger a step.
+When a host is ready, it produces an event into the partitions for its workers in `input-step`.
+Each host also waits for other hosts to produce events into their partitions and, as soon as any one of them does, it produces an event into the partitions for its own workers.
+Thus, a step begins as soon as any one of the hosts is ready.

+  In this approach, it is hard to step based on a property that spans all the workers.
+To do so, one could introduce extra communication among the hosts or with a coordinator.

+  This approach should work well with Kafka.
+All the hosts need to consume all of the partitions in `input-step`, but this should not increase network traffic very much because their events should be small arrays of event offsets.

+We adopt the distributed trigger approach for the reasons described above.

 ## Algorithm

 On a given host, take the following variables: